PinedaVictor/vexal/.github/README.md

 - Keep track of all "TODO" comments in your codebase ✅
 - Document and track "FIXME" comments ✅
 - Configure repositories independently ✅
+- Configure your GitHub and OpenAI credentials once and vexal resolves the right config automatically ✅

 Follow the [Quick Start Guide](https://www.vexal.io/quickstart) to get started configuring your repository!